 In addition to receiving taxes at Town Hall, we have designated several bank branches throughout the Town to accept payments and give receipts for taxpayers wishing to walk in and make payments.
 Payments may be made during the first half collection period through January 10 and begins again for the second half collection period on May 1 through the close of collections on May 31.
 From January 11 through April 30, payments cannot be accepted at the banks.
 Payments must be submitted with payment stubs and can be made during regular bank business hours at the following branch locations:

-- Suffolk County National Bank - Cutchogue branch
+- Peoples Bank - Cutchogue branch

 Credit Card Payments: